-While the Chefman blew us away with its slow cooking skills, these two brands are also worth your consideration.
+While the Chefman blew us away with its slow cooking skills, these are also worth your consideration.

 - Cuisinart 6½-Quart Programmable Slow Cooker ($100, right): Given its big base, this slow cooker from Cuisinart takes up more counter space than many other models.
 That said, we liked the easy-to-use control panel, which includes a 24-hour timer and an automatic warming function for your finished dish.

 And if you’re looking for a slow cooker for particular needs, our Test Kitchen has some ideas, too!